Authors submitting to the Journal of Neurophysiology (JN) may submit papers that have been previously posted to a preprint server (e.g.,

 it from editorial consideration at JN, this restriction is then lifted.

-Authors submitting manuscripts to a preprint server must retain the copyright to their work, which can then be transferred to the American Physiological Society (APS) if a
+Authors submitting manuscripts to a preprint server must retain the copyright to their work, which can then be transferred to the APS if a

 later version of the work is accepted by an APS journal.
 Questions about whether a particular preprint